liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 prevented the use of any other JSP impl within plugins (OSGi or otherwise).
 This limited what Liferay could change with respect to providing its own JSP implementation within OSGi.

+### Changes in Exceptions thrown by user services
+- **Date:** 2014-July
+- **JIRA Ticket:** LPS-47130

+#### What changed?

+In order to provide more information about the root cause of an exception several exceptions have been extended with static inner classes, one for each cause.
+As a result of this effort we identified some exceptions that really belong as (static inner) subclasses of existing exceptions.

+#### Who is affected?

+Client code which is handling any of the following exceptions:
+- `DuplicateUserScreenNameException`
+- `DuplicateUserEmailAddressException`

+#### How should I update my code?

+Replace the old exception with the equivalent inner class exception as follows:
+- `DuplicateUserScreenNameException` -> UserScreenNameException.MustNotBeDuplicate
+- `DuplicateUserEmailAddressException`-> UserEmailAddressException.MustNotBeDuplicate

+#### Why was this change made?

+In order to provide more information to clients of the services API about what is the root cause of the error.
+This should allow for easier recovery when it is possible and to provide a more helpful error message to the end user otherwise.